 How to Reheat Ribs on the Grill

-The best way to reheat ribs is on the grill, according to Executive Chef Joseph Rizza of Prime & Provisions, especially if you want to give your leftover ribs that “fresh off the grill” flavor.
+The best way to reheat ribs is on the grill, according to Executive Chef Joseph Rizza of Prime & Provisions, especially if you want to give your leftover meat that “fresh off the grill” flavor.
 The grill works great if you want to reheat pork ribs or reheat smoked ribs.
 It’s also a large enough cooking surface to reheat a rack of ribs.
 It will take about eight to ten minutes total to reheat barbecue ribs.
 Give these steps a try, Rizza says, and you will have delicious-tasting ribs in no time.

 - Preheat your grill on high.